-COVID-19 came in like a lion and is still with us to some degree, even as states continue with reopening efforts.
+COVID-19 came in like a lion and is still with us to some degree, even as the world continues to return to some semblance of normalcy.
 As we continue to recover from the pandemic, one thing becomes clear – the situation is not returning to “business as usual” for many organizations.
-For many, this means learning how to manage a splintered workforce.
+For many with dispersed teams, this means learning how to manage a splintered workforce.

 There is good news, though.
 While your teams might be more dispersed than ever before, there has also never been a better time in history for this change to occur.
 We have the technology, knowledge, and outlook needed to make this work.
 Not sure how you’ll handle performance management in a post-COVID-19 world when half of your employees are still working from home?
 We’ll touch on a few key considerations below.